-Approximately 233 acres or 1% of the total land area of Hamilton Township is planned for campground/resort.
-This district is intended to preserve and enhance the water and scenic quality of the lakes and wildlife found in Decatur and Hamilton Townships, the investment in lake property, the quality of lakefront living, and the natural environment.
+Approximately 233 acres or 1% of the total land area of Hamilton Township and 67.1 acres within Decatur Township (0.3%) is designated as Campground/Resort future land use classification.
+This classification is intended to preserve and enhance the water and scenic quality of the lakes and wildlife, the investment in lake property, the quality of lakefront living and the natural environment.